Rhodoquinone

 Rhodoquinone (RQ) is a modified ubiquinone-like molecule that is an important cofactor used in anaerobic energy metabolism by many organisms.
 Recently, it has gained attention as a potential anthelmintic drug target due to the fact that parasitic hosts do not synthesize or use this cofactor.
-Because this cofactor is used in low oxygen environments, many helminth-like organisms have adapted to survive host environments such as the areas within the gastrointestinal tracks.
+Because this cofactor is used in low oxygen environments, many helminth-like organisms have adapted to survive host environments such as areas within the gastrointestinal tract.

 Biosynthesis

 Currently the biosynthesis of rhodoquinone (RQ) is still being debated, but there are two main biosynthetic pathways that are being researched.
 The first pathway requires the organism to produce ubiquinone (UQ) before the amino group can be added onto the quinone ring.
 The second pathway allows RQ to be synthesized without any UQ being present by using tryptophan metabolites instead.